senthil4321/meta-srk/recipes-srk/bbb-01-eeprom/files/README.md

 ## Installation

-The program installs to `/usr/bin/bbb-eeprom`.
+The program installs to `/usr/bin/bbb-01-eeprom`.
+The setup script installs to `/usr/bin/setup-eeprom.sh`.